apalhinha/workout/content/exercises/auto/c/calf-raise-hold.md

 ---
-date: 2021-03-17T22:45:57+01:00
 draft: false
 title: "Calf Raise Hold"
 url: "/exercises/calf-raise-hold-workout-exercise"
 eid: "calfr-h"
 exercise: "Calf Raise Hold"
-description: "See the Calf Raise Hold exercise, including video demonstration and instructions on how-to perform.
-Identify benefits and activated body parts, see similar, related and supporting exercises."
+description: "See the Calf Raise Hold exercise, including video demonstration, instructions on how-to perform, benefits, activated body parts and related exercises."
 intro: ["Calves are used in the daily life, when walking, running or using stairs.
 Standing in your toes is an easy exercise to strengthen your calves."]
 steps: ["Stand up straight, eventually holding to something.", "Raise your heels until you are standing on your toes.", "Stay in this position."]
 hints: ["Exercise near a wall or something to grab, in case you lack balance."]